Life Insurance with a Coarctation of the Aorta.

 - Cold feet,

 - Chest pain,

-Coarctation of the aorta is a lifelong disease what typically won’t “cure” itself without surgical intervention either with a procedure known as a balloon angioplasty or the placement of a stent at the location of the narrowing.
+Coarctation of the aorta is a lifelong disease that typically won’t “cure” itself without surgical intervention, either with a procedure known as balloon angioplasty or the placement of a stent at the location of the narrowing.
 The good news is that both of these procedures have become relatively routine and will usually correct any issues someone may be suffering from immediately.